danielaj28/powershell-express/readme.md

 As part of my journey on continuous integration, I had powershell scripts that:

-1. Pull from a git repo
+1. Pulled from git repos
 2. Updates dependencies
 3. Create docker images and containers
-4. Swaps out the live containers
+4. Swapsed out the live containers

-I wanted to trigger these process from GitHub pushes or GitHub actions through webhooks.
+I wanted to trigger these processes from GitHub pushes or GitHub actions through webhooks.
 Thus this project was born.
-This project allows for multiple powershell scripts to be triggered.
+This project allows for multiple powershell scripts to be triggered through an API call

 ### Built With